MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 **Improvements & New Features**

 * Redirect to the server host instead localhost after installing successfully
-* Minor change in task display
+* Minor change in bug display
 * Add help menu in view
 * More comprehensive message to instruct user understand field value better
 * Request user change username for the first time login after installation